jrossouw97/jrossouw97/README.md

 - 🤔 I’m looking for help with any cyber security topics for air traffic control and personel data protection.
 - 💬 Ask me about aviation and its related topics.
 - 📫 How to reach me: student email jr22788@essex.ac.uk.
 - Education: I completed a BSc in Aviation managment and Msc Aviation Safety.
-I further studied with the European Safety Agency, Federal Aviation Authority and International Civil Aviation Authority and complted the Airline Transport Pilot Licenses for every region globally.
+I further studied with the European Safety Agency, Federal Aviation Authority and International Civil Aviation Authority and completed the Airline Transport Pilo's Licenses for every region, globally.
 My further qualifications include Instructor and Examiners ratings.
 Studying the Msc Cyber security will be a big challenge.
 I am looking forward to enganage with my classmates and lecturers and believe this will be a wonderful opportunity to learn from the industry experts.
 - ⚡ Fun fact: I am a qualified pilot and instructor with 25 years experience.
-I have lived and worked in 108 countires and have met people from 127 countries.
-Living and working in The Kingdom of Bhutan was probably the highlight of my career...
+I have lived and worked in 108 countries and have met people from 127 countries.
+Living and working in The Kingdom of Bhutan was a real highlight and previlage.
 -->